How to Setup Raid 0 Windows 10?

 NOTE: Although you will get a notification to keep using the system while the RAID creation happens in the background, it is advisable not to heed that.
 Don’t use the PC until the migration and RAID 0 creation is 100 percent completed.
 When you get the message box notification that volume has been successfully created, Click OK.

-Can I Recover Data Lost Due to RAID 0 Creation
+Can I Recover Data From RAID Drive?

 Need to repair software or hardware RAID?
 If peradventure you notice that some of your files went missing after the whole RAID 0 creation procedures, you can recover the files using DiskInternals RAID Recovery software.
 This software works on all Windows OS computers and features a clear-cut interface that even a newbie PC operator can easily understand and navigate.